 HIGH FRUCTOSE CORN SYRUP

-High fructose corn syrup is a liquid sweetener that combines two simple sugars — fructose and glucose — and is very similar in composition and sweetness to sucrose, or table sugar.
+High fructose corn syrup is a sweetener that combines two simple sugars — fructose and glucose — and is very similar in composition and sweetness to sucrose, or what is commonly known as regular sugar.

 WHEY (FROM MILK)